Chasing a consistent picture for dark matter direct searches: Likelihood definition

 with gaussian prior centered on the experimental measured values quoted in table~\ref{tab:prior3}.
 The normalization factor $C_{\rm norm} = \ln (2 \pi \sigma^2_{v_0}) + \ln (2 \pi \sigma^2_{\rho_\odot}) + \ln (2 \pi \sigma^2_{v_{\rm esc}}) + \ln (2 \pi \sigma^2_{M_{\rm vir}})$ is fundamental for computing the evidence.

-Other DM density profiles give similar results on the \{$m_{\rm DM},\sigma_n^{\rm SI}$\}-plane, namely the exact shape of the DM halo density profile, at least within the class of spherically symmetric, smooth profiles, does not yet play a role in direct DM searches, as shown in~\cite{Arina:2011si}. \end{enumerate}
+Other DM density profiles give similar results on the \{$m_{\rm DM},\sigma_n^{\rm SI}$\}-plane, namely the exact shape of the DM halo density profile, at least within the class of spherically symmetric, smooth profiles, does not yet play a role in direct DM searches, as shown in~\cite{Arina:2011si}.
+Even if it does not capture completely the distribution in the galaxies of DM particles~\cite{Donato:2009ab}, it is a fair approximation to consider a NFW density profile. \end{enumerate}